Frankie DeCarlos

-Frankie DeCarlos Patrick (born July 14, 1976), better known by his stage name Frankie DeCarlos, is an American singer-songwriter, record producer, musician, and entrepreneur.
+Frankie DeCarlos Patrick (born July 14, 1976), known professionally as Frankie DeCarlos, is an American singer-songwriter, record producer, musician, and entrepreneur.
 His latest and most popular album 9 was released April 9, 2013.

-Life and career

 Early life

-Frankie DeCarlos Patrick was born on July 14, 1976 at General Hospital in Somerville, TN a small town outside of Memphis, TN.
+Frankie DeCarlos Patrick was born on July 14, 1976, at General Hospital in Somerville, TN a small town outside of Memphis, TN.
 As a child, he was raised in Memphis, Orange Mound, an African-American neighborhood in the United States.
 Growing up in a gospel and soul music environment, Frankie DeCarlos learned to sing, play instruments, and minister.
 He became an ordained Baptist minister at the age of 15.
 After relocating to Atlanta, Georgia in December 2002, Frankie DeCarlos started cultivating his musical skills in the R&B/Soul genres.

-Career beginnings
+Career

 Frankie DeCarlos began his career singing gospel with his sister, Angela, and cousin, Tomeka in a children's group called The Patrick Singers.
 He and his father later founded a gospel group called Frankie & Divine.
 In 2007, Frankie DeCarlos recorded his first secular album Human Man which was released by Lepo Entertainment and Chispa Music Group.
 On July 3, 2007, Frankie DeCarlos started the Human Man promotional tour by performing in his hometown Memphis, TN. at the Gibson Guitar Showcase Lounge.
 Soon after the release of Human Man, the album reached #1 in the Soul Digger Hot 10 Black Music Review magazine.
 The follow-up album, Frankie DeCarlos was released in 2008.